Your Questions, Answered

 I’ve pursued psychodynamic training at New York’s Mitchell Center for Relational Studies, including completing the one-year introductory program in relational psychotherapy, and additional seminars by Muriel Dimen and Barry Magid.
 Prior to moving out to Vancouver, I also engaged in one year of psychoanalytic training at the Toronto Institute for Contemporary Psychoanalysis.
 As a fellow at the New School’s Institute for Critical Social Inquiry, I also completed a summer seminar on Freud & Klein with Judith Butler.

-In addition to my clinical training, I graduated from Cornell University with a BA in Feminist, Gender, and Sexuality Studies; I also completed a PhD at University at Buffalo in American Studies with a focus on prison abolition and psychotherapy in organizations and cultures.
+In addition to my clinical training, I graduated from Cornell University with a BA in Feminist, Gender, and Sexuality Studies; I also completed a PhD in American Studies at University at Buffalo.

 I also have a small number of sliding-scale spots within my practice.
 Please reach out if you would like to be on the waitlist for a sliding scale spot.